Positional information readout in $Ca^{2+}$ signaling

-The readout signal or estimated position of Ca$^{2+}$ release, $\hat x$, is the average position of the phosphorylation events along the $x$-axis.
-In Figure~\ref{fig:scheme}b, we present the probability distribution $P$ of the estimated positions of the Ca$^{2+}$ release obtained from numerical simulations of 10$^6$ Ca$^{2+}$ release events.
+In Figure~\ref{fig:scheme}b, we present the probability distribution $P$ of the estimated positions of Ca$^{2+}$ release obtained from numerical simulations of 10$^6$ Ca$^{2+}$ release events.
 In our numerical simulations, we draw the time $\Delta t$ to the occurrence of the next event form an exponential distribution.
 The mean of this distribution is given by the inverse of the total rate of all reaction events possible in the present state (attachment and loss if Ca$^{2+}$ is not attached to the kinase, detachment and phosphorylation otherwise).
 We then draw the molecules' next position in $x$-direction from a Gaussian distribution with variance $2D_i\Delta t$, $i=C,K$.
 Then the actual event is determined and the corresponding action performed.
 The resulting distribution $P$ is centered around $x=0$ and more peaked than a Gaussian.

-Now consider a kinase that needs to bind to the membrane for activation.
-The kinase binds to the membrane at rate $\nu_b$ and a membrane-bound kinase unbinds at rate $\nu_u$.
+Now consider a kinase that needs to bind to the membrane for activation, Fig.~\ref{fig:scheme}c.
+Membrane binding occurs at rate $\nu_b$ and unbinding at rate $\nu_u$.
 It has been shown that following Ca$^{2+}$ stimulation the translocation of cPKC to the membrane is independent of the cytoskeleton~\cite{Hui:2017jz}.
 Therefore, we focus our attention on diffusive transport of the kinase.
 On the membrane, diffusion is reduced compared to transport in the cytoplasm~\cite{LippincottSchwartz:2001dx}.
 For simplicity, we assume that a membrane-bound kinase is immobile.
-All other processes are the same as in the CaM scenario, Fig.~\ref{fig:scheme}c.
-We will refer to this case as the PKC scenario and call the kinase PKC.
+All other processes are the same as in the CaM scenario.
+We will refer to this case as the PKC scenario.